Rhino-byte/Food-Image-classification/README.md

 ### Feature Enhancements

-Transfer Learning: Use pre-trained models like ResNet or MobileNetV2 to improve classification accuracy.
+Transfer Learning: Use pre-trained models such as EfficientNet to improve classification accuracy.

 Data Augmentation: Apply techniques like flipping, rotation, and brightness adjustments to enhance generalization.